mrc-ide/first90release/ProgramDataGuidance.md

  country <- read_country(pjnz)
 ```

-* year: Year in which the survey was conducted; year of survey fieldwork midpoint if survey spanned multiple years.
+* year: Calendar year in which the HIV tests were performed.
 * sex: For each year EITHER provide disaggregated values for "male" and "female", or an aggregated value for "both"
 * agegr: This should be "15-99" for all rows.
 * tot: This is the annual number of tests performed at the national level among the population aged 15+ years of age.